justinvdm/creep/README.md

 console.log('and microscopic hummingbirds');
 ```

-then just query the front matter properties you want to be searchable:
+then just query the metadata:

 ```sh
 $ creep "'microscopic' in tags or 'rainbows' in tags"